 Governance is a strength of the school as recognised by Ofsted inspectors.
 “Governors use their skills and expertise to work with senior and middle leaders, thus achieving a breadth and depth to the leadership of the school.
 Through the work of committees, and by using their excellent understanding about how to use information about students, governors are rigorous in holding the school to account for improving standards of achievement, the quality of teaching and the impact of middle leaders.
 They have an in-depth understanding of the school’s finances.”

-If you would like to address any concerns directly with Mr Holloway, Chair of Governors, please email:
+If you would like to address any concerns directly with Mr Morse, Chair of Governors, please email: